virtualcommons/vcweb/README.md

 ### vcweb
-vcweb is a Python/Django framework that purportedly helps developers build interactive web-based experiments for collective action researchers interested in social ecological systems.
+vcweb is a Python/Django framework for developing collective action experiments.
+These experiments are characterized by *parameterizable* experiment configurations with parameters applicable across the entire experiment or specific to a given *round* and a random set of participants that are partitioned into groups (or networks).
+Our experiments typically involve common pool resources where individuals must balance self interest with the good of the group or linear public good games where majority group contribution is needed to maximize payoffs.

 We maintain a managed instance of vcweb at https://vcweb.asu.edu but you are welcome to host your own server.

 ### features
-* Web based experiment parameterization for multiple treatments with support for experiment-wide and round-specific parameters.
-Standard parameters include show up fees, exchange rate for tokens to currency, round durations, and group size.
-  Custom parameters are defined by experiment developers; examples include initial resource levels and regrowth factors for a common pool resource game.
-An experiment treatment consists of an ordered set of round parameterizations.
-Round parameterizations can be specified to repeat N times as well.
+For screenshots and example interfaces please visit our [Features page](https://bitbucket.org/virtualcommons/vcweb/wiki/Features)

+* Subject pool management: invite and recruit participants with custom invitation emails
+* Real-time chat and server push events via [sockjs-tornado](https://github.com/mrjoes/sockjs-tornado) and Redis
 * Support for two broad classes of experiments:
     - Controlled experiments typically run in a computer lab with captive participants, characterized by timed rounds of parameterizable duration, and round transitions manually managed by an experiment facilitator, i.e., when all